-One-Dimensional Nonlinear Models - One-dimensional, nonlinear computer codes, such as D-MOD 2000, DESRA, and DEEPSOIL use direct numerical integration of the incremental equation of motion in small time steps and account for the nonlinear soil behavior through use of constitutive soil models.
+One-Dimensional Nonlinear Models.
+One-dimensional, nonlinear computer codes, such as D-MOD, or DESRA, use direct numerical integration of the equation of motion in small time steps and account for the nonlinear soil behavior through use of constitutive soil models.
 Depending upon the constitutive model used, these programs can model pore water pressure buildup and permanent deformations.
 The accuracy of nonlinear models depends on the proper selection of parameters used by constitutive soil model and the ability of the constitutive model to represent the response of the soil to ground shaking.